elgazzarr/Dope_Paper_Summaries/Neural Differential Equations/Data driven discover of pdes.md

 ## What is the probelm?

-There are alot of dynamical systems out there (especially in science) where we can't drive the govering equations (not alone solve them) that describe the system evolution from first princibles (e.g. conservation laws, phsyics principles).
+There are alot of dynamical systems out there (especially in science) where we can't derive the governing equations (not alone solve them) that describe the system evolution from first princibles (e.g. conservation laws, phsyics principles).
 We would like to find a way to discover these equations purely from observations.

 ## What is the solution?